Texas is one of the most veteran friendly states in America and offers many great veteran benefits in Texas.

 Like all VLB programs, the Texas State Veterans Homes are self-supporting and cost Texas taxpayers virtually nothing.

-Texas Veterans VA Benefits and Facilities
+Texas Veteran VA Facilities

 The Department of Veterans Affairs operates the largest healthcare system in the world.